teracyhq/dev/docs/workflow.rst

 Should not ``$ git push origin branch_name -f`` if your branch has another branch depending on.

-NEVER ever force push the *offical repository*.
+NEVER ever force push the *official repository*.

 Git branch cleaning up